wp-plugins/visual-table-formatting-lite/readme.txt

 Stable Tag: trunk
 License: GPLv2 or later

-Create html tables using a visual edtior.
+Create html tables using a visual editor.

 == Description ==
 Creating and managing colorful tables has never been more intuitive and straightforward with this plugin.